HunterVT/HunterVT.github.io/essays/final-essay-idea.md

 ## Use Case Ideas
 - User signs up, goes to landing page, logs in, gets home page, sets up gym profile
 - User goes to exercises page to see what exercises they want to do that day
-- User posts on calendar page that they are looking for a gym partner, with the specific exercises they want to do
+- User posts on calendar page that they are looking for a gym partner, with the specific exercises they want to do, and the time they want to go
 - Admin logs in, goes to admin page, can see all users, can delete users
 - User logs in, goes to calendar page, sees available gym partners, selects gym partner, goes to gym